 In our London-based Hub, we have a dedicated team of volunteers who take on the vital role of making up kits to be sent into prison, ready to be stitched.
 Elsewhere in the Hub, volunteers are helping ex-prisoners (apprentices) to finish off cushions and commissions, charting new designs, providing mentoring to apprentices and admin support to our staff.
 They are an integral part of the warm and supportive atmosphere that we have created at the Hub and they are hugely valued both by staff and our apprentices.

 Throughout the year, we hold many events with the support of volunteers to raise awareness and money for the charity.
 Whether they are hosting a sale in their home, acting on a committee or manning a stall at an exhibition or shopping event, we rely on the help of our amazing event volunteers to make sure that these occasions are fully staffed and run smoothly.
-Volunteers have also been instrumental in the success of our recent pop-up shops on Pimlico Road, at Peter Jones department store and most recently, on South Molton Street - putting their sales skills to use selling our beautiful items on some of London’s most prestigious areas.
+Volunteers have also been instrumental in the success of our recent pop-up shops on Pimlico Road, at Peter Jones, at Pentreath & Hall and most recently, on South Molton Street - putting their sales skills to use selling our beautiful items in some of London’s most prestigious areas.

 So this Volunteers' Week we want to say a massive thank you to all of our fantastic volunteers, we could do not do this without you!